 - 5 pieces okra optional

-- 2 medium size taro/ gabi optional
+- 2 pieces medium size taro/ gabi optional

-- String beans/ snake/ long beans (optional)
+- 5 pod String beans/ snake/ long beans (optional)

-- 1 packet 20g sinigang mix (tamarind soup base mix)
+- 1 20g packet sinigang mix (tamarind soup base mix)

 - 6 cups water